maxnyla/fruity-game/README.md

 During the testing process, I tested the site and game on a number of platforms:

 - on two laptops via Google Chrome, Microsoft Edge, Mozilla Firefox and Opera.
-I checked different screen sizes and resolutions and also used a simulator
+I checked different screen sizes and resolutions and also used a simulator.
-- on an Android mobile phone
+- on an Android mobile phone.
-- on an Android tablet
+- on an Android tablet.

 Since I do not have access to a Mac I asked others to test with Mac devices and the feedback that I received was that the game works as intended and everything looks good.

 **Testing/Building the site**

 - Building the game required a lot of testing of the card functions, and correcting the possibility of double clicking cards that had already been matched.
-A timeout setting was added to avoid this from happening, and the flip/unflip functions added to the code to achieve this
+A timeout setting was added to avoid this from happening, and the flip/unflip functions added to the code to achieve this.

 - I also tried a few different approaches when it came to the final message which is displayed once the user wins the game, as I had initially set an alert but I did not like the effect of this and preferred a full message instead.